-Α Unmodified, natural 90 - 100 В Largely natural with few modifications.
+А Unmodified, natural 90 - 100 В Largely natural with few modifications.
 A small change in natural habitats and biota, but the ecosystem function is unchanged 80 - 89 С Moderately modified.
 A loss and change of the natural habitat and biota, but the ecosystem function is predominantly unchanged 60 - 79 D Largely modified.
 A significant loss of natural habitat, biota and ecosystem function.
 40 - 59 E Extensive modified with loss of habitat, biota and ecosystem function 20 - 39 F Critically modified with almost complete loss of habitat, biota and ecosystem function.
 In worse cases ecosystem function has been destroyed and changes are irreversible 0 - 19

-The PES and EIS are protocols that have been produced by Dr Neels Kleynhans (Table 1 and 2) in 1999 of the then DWAF to assess river reaches.
+The PES is a protocol that have been produced by Dr Neels Kleynhans (Table 1 and 2) in 1999 of the then DWAF to assess river reaches.
 The PES is one of the evaluations that is prescribed for S21 (c) and (i) WULA's.
 The scores given are solely that of the practitioner and are based on expert opinion.

 The drainage line has been classified as "E" (Table 2).
 This signifies that the drainage line has been significantly altered with a loss of ecological functioning.
-The heightening of the dam wall would not change this classification.
-It I not foreseen that the drainage line would further deteriorate.